CNURobotics/flex_bt_turtlebot2_demo/README.md

 Using the above scripts will start the required software for demonstration.
 See those scripts for details.

->NOTE: With both tmux and launch scripts, the terminal will close if the started
-> nodes completely shutdown.
-Manually starting each script may be warranted for debugging.

 These scripts also make use of the following environment variables:
 <pre>
 export WORLD_MODEL=